nextauthjs/next-auth/README.md

 ### Support

-We're happy to announce we've recently created an [OpenCollective](https://opencollective.com/nextauth) for individuals and companies looking to contribute financially to the project!
+We have an [OpenCollective](https://opencollective.com/nextauth) for individuals and companies looking to contribute financially to the project!

 <!--sponsors start-->
 <table>